Skip to main content

 Thailand's draft AI legislation, expected later in 2026, will likely reference Vietnam's framework.
 The Philippines and Malaysia are also watching closely.
 For multinational companies operating across the region, the patchwork of different national approaches is becoming the core compliance challenge.

-How does Vietnam's AI law compare to the EU AI Act?
+How does Vietnam's AI law differ from Singapore's approach?

 YOUR TAKE